Data Streams

 Datagrams

 Section titled “Datagrams”QUIC datagrams for ultra-low-latency delivery of small objects.
 No stream ordering guarantees.
+In draft-17, the datagram header also uses a bitfield format with flags for properties, end-of-group, zero object ID, default priority, and status.

 Object headers